steve-conrad/projects/README.md

-# projects - just a spot to store all of my active programming projects
+# a spot to store all of my active programming projects